-The construction office is open from 8:30am to 4:00pm Monday – Friday.
-The inspectors are out in the field during the course of the day (see Field Hours).
+The Construction Office is open from 8:30am to 4:00pm Monday – Friday.
+The inspectors are out in the field during the course of the day (see Field Hours below).

-The Construction Department of the Millstone Township Community is responsible for enforcing housing codes which were established to ensure the proper maintenance and utilization of existing buildings and properties in Millstone Township.
-The Construction Division is also responsible for enforcing the regulations of the State Uniform Construction Code, which was established by the State of New Jersey to ensure that new construction (commercial, industrial, and residential) adhere to minimum standards of workmanship and safety.
-Construction Division inspectors review structural construction, plumbing, heating and air conditioning, and electrical work prior to the issuance of a Certificate of Occupancy to insure compliance with 2015 IRC, 2009 IRC, NSPC 2014 NEC and State Uniform Construction Code.
+The Construction Department is responsible for enforcing the regulations of the State Uniform Construction Code, which was established by the State of New Jersey to ensure that new construction (commercial, industrial and residential) adhere to minimum standards of workmanship and safety.
+The Construction Department inspectors review structural construction, plumbing, heating and air conditioning, and electric work prior to the issuance of a Certificate of Occupancy to ensure compliance with IBC 2021, IRC 2021, NSPC 2021, NEC 2020, NFPA 2020, IFG 2021 and State Uniform Construction Code.
 State inspectors are used to perform elevator inspections.

-Please note that you can pay for fees (except COAH) by Visa/MasterCard (check/credit card), cash or check.
+Please note that you can pay for fees (except COAH) by Visa/MasterCard (debit/credit card) or check.
+Service fees charged.

 Township Inspectors and their daily office hours are as follows: